haacked/haacked.com/_posts/archived/2010-01-01-jquery-undoable-plugin.aspx.markdown

 ---
 layout: post
-title: "Death to confirmation dialogs with jquery.undoable"
+title: Death to confirmation dialogs with jquery.undoable
 date: 2010-01-01 -0800
 comments: true
 disqus_identifier: 18673
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2009/12/31/jquery-undoable-plugin.aspx/"
 ---

 Confirmation dialogs were designed by masochists intent on making users of the web miserable.
 At least that’s how I feel when I run into too many of them.
 And yes, if you take a look at Subtext, you can see I’m a